Talks on ending Gaza war 'difficult', but truce holds

 "I am not anti-Israeli.
 I've frequently lectured in Israel at universities.
 I am a member of the editorial board of the Israel Law Review.
 I wouldn't do those things if I was anti-Israel," Schabas told Israel Radio.

-"The more Israel participates in the inquiry by providing us with specific information about targeting and selection of targets, that will assist the commission in making more fair and accurate judgments about proportionality."
+"The more Israel participates in the inquiry by providing us with specific information about targeting and selection of targets, that will assist the commission in making more fair and accurate judgements about proportionality."

 (Writing by Maayan Lubell; Editing by Mark Heinrich, Giles Elgood and Crispian Balmer)